okta/okta-sdk-dotnet/oas3/output-csharp-netcore/docs/ApplicationApi.md

 # **GenerateCsrForApplication**
 > Csr GenerateCsrForApplication (string appId, CsrMetadata metadata)

-Generate Certificate Signing Request for Application
+Generate a Certificate Signing Request

 Generates a new key pair and returns the Certificate Signing Request for it.